feature-image

-The Yankees have had enough with injuries this year.
-The injury bug has hit them hard enough this year—losing another emerging piece would add more fuel to the fire.
+The Yankees have had enough with injuries this year, and losing another emerging piece would add more fuel to the fire.
 The slugging department has already lost Giancarlo Stanton, and one more injury will make the team vulnerable.
 With Aaron Judge needing to stay healthy, the rotation is already walking a tightrope, and depth is everything right now.
-Well, the luck had a different plan with the Bronx and came up with another injury scare.
+Well, luck had a different plan for the Bronx, and up pops another injury scare.
 This time it’s Ben Rice.

 Ben Rice has been swinging a hot bat lately, and seeing him leave the game after taking a second hit-by-pitch isn’t what they need, especially with the offense finding its rhythm.
 No team wants to lose a key contributor, especially someone who’s been making an impact at the plate.
 However, Rice’s exit from Saturday’s game against the Rays is something to worry about for the team and the fans going ahead.